Castro-D/Disney-API/README.md

 - **Domain driven design** -- Anemic model.
 - **Mocha** -- Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser.
 - **Chai** -- Chai is a BDD / TDD assertion library for node and the browser.
+- **Docker** -- a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 ### How to run this project